ANNA NATALIE CHLOPECKI

 About Me

 My name is Anna Natalie Chlopecki (she/her), and I am a mathematics graduate student at Purdue University.
 I grew up in the Chicago Metropolitan Area of Illinois.
 In 2020, I graduated from the University of Illinois at Urbana-Champaign with a BS in Mathematics and a minor in Criminology, Law, and Society.
 My research interests are rooted in combinatorial commutative algebra and computational algebraic geometry.
-I am advised by Uli Walther and co-advised by Eric Samperton.
-In my free time, I enjoy playing tennis and pickleball, as well as running.
+I am advised by Uli Walther and Eric Samperton.
+In my free time, I enjoy playing tennis and reading.
+I will be on the job market starting in the fall of 2026.

 Contact Information